kirklong/ImagingWorkshop/README.md

 **Julia** (version > 1.6) &mdash; you can find installation instructions for your operating system [here](https://julialang.org/downloads/).

-You will then need to install the following Julia packages: IJulia, Plots, FITSIO, StatsBase, Statistics, Images, and FileIO.
+You will then need to install the following Julia packages: IJulia, DataFrames, Plots, FITSIO, StatsBase, Statistics, Images, and FileIO.
 You can do this by entering the Julia REPL (i.e. launch Julia from the start menu, type julia in the command line window, etc. until you see the `julia>` prompt) and then typing the right bracket (`]`) key to get to the package manager.
 From there you should see something that looks like:

 ```julia
 (@v1.6) pkg>
 ```

-Then you can just type `add IJulia, Plots, FITSIO, StatsBase, Statistics, Images, FileIO` and they should all install automagically.
+Then you can just type `add IJulia, DataFrames, Plots, FITSIO, StatsBase, Statistics, Images, FileIO` and they should all install *automagically*.

 You should then be able to launch the Jupyter notebook, assuming you already have that installed.
 If you don't, getting that is easy also!
 There are many ways to do this, but one easy/fast way is to just install [Anaconda](https://www.anaconda.com/download/), which will include all of the Jupyter tools.
 Then launch Anaconda Navigator and click the Jupyter notebook icon and you should be in business.